-With almost half of adults (48%) reporting that their well-being was affected by the pandemic, it’s no surprise there was apprehension about re-entering the workplace in a post-Covid-19 world.
+With almost half of UK adults (48%) reporting that their well-being was affected by the pandemic, it’s no surprise there was apprehension about re-entering the workplace in a post-Covid-19 world.

 Many of us have been in a new situation where we have felt uncomfortable or anxious.
 Common situations that people tend to struggle with include: meeting new people, dating, speaking in public, entering rooms and making eye contact.

 For most, anxiety is overcome and tackled head-on, but for some, it all becomes too much, and the stress this situation causes leads to meetings and plans being cancelled and the person affected becoming more socially recluse.

 Five tips on how employers can reduce social anxiety in the workplace.